 I wish it was not a stretched truth because newborn hearing screenings are important!
 They are important because having adequate hearing is critical for the development of speech and language.
 But before we dive into the importance of newborn hearing screenings, let’s find out what newborn hearing screenings actually entail.

-#1 What is the difference between a screening and a test?
+#1 What is the difference between a hearing screening and a test?

 To keep it short – a screening is done to determine whether or not more testing is required.
 In newborn hearing screenings, the screening is performed and the newborn either passes, i.e., they are deemed not to be at risk for hearing loss, or they are referred, i.e. they need more testing to determine whether or not there is a hearing loss, or if they are at risk for developing hearing loss.

 #2 What is done during the newborn hearing screening?

 If you have had hearing screenings done before in your child/adult life, you likely did something along the lines of this: you wore headphones and raised your hand when you heard a sound.
 Obviously, babies are not able to do this.
 This is where modern technology comes in: babies do not have to do anything during a screening, they can even be asleep, and medical tests are used to measure their hearing.

 There are two possible tests that can be performed: otoacoustic emissions (OAE) and auditory brainstem response (ABR).
 OAE tests measure how the newborn’s ears physically respond to noise being presented.
 If there is an echo, this means that the ear physically responded to the noise.
 If there is not an echo, this means the ear may not have responded, and the newborn may not be able to hear properly.

 ABR measures how your newborn’s auditory nerve and brainstem respond to sound.
 Though sound travels through your ear, you really “hear” sounds in your brain.
 Where OAE tests examine the physical components of hearing, the ABR tests examine the neurological components of hearing.